The Portfolio Surgeon

 Intervention starts with diagnosis, not solutions.

-Execution is deliberate, scoped, and aligned to real constraints:
+Remediation is scoped and aligned to real constraints:

 - Liquidity